Rosalie Kunoth-Monks: Early life

-Rosalie Lynette Kunoth was born on 4 January 1937 in Utopia, Northern Territory (Arapunya), to parents of the Anmatyerre people.
+Rosalie Lynette Kunoth was born on 4 January 1937 in Utopia, Northern Territory (Arapunya), she was an Arrernte and Anmatyerre woman.
 Her paternal grandfather, Harry Kunoth, was German, hence her German surname.
-He and her grandmother, Amelia Kunoth, co-managed several cattle stations in the Northern Territory.
+He and her grandmother, Amelia Kunoth (an Arrernte woman), co-managed several cattle stations in the Northern Territory, including Utopia Station.
+Her father's name was Allan Kunoth.

+In an interview for Film Australia's Australian Biography series in 1995 Kunoth-Monks stated that she was born on the Sandover River and that her Anmatyerr mother, whose name she didn't state due to cultural reasons, was assisted in her birth by an Aboriginal midwife.
+Her mother was a Ngarla woman, within Aboriginal kinship, and Kunoth-Monks stated that there were a group of Ngarla women that are her mother also.
+She was one of eight children and she grew up speaking both Arrernte and Anmatyerr and learnt English as a third language, with her father beginning to teach her in the lead-up to her attending school.

+At the age of 9 Kunoth-Monks was sent to St. Mary's Hostel in Alice Springs as a boarder and attended school in town.
+This was during a period that many "part-Aboriginal" children were taken from their families as a part of the Stolen Generations, but this wasn't the case for her due to the protection afforded her by her family.
+This is because the Kunoths were well-known in the pastoral industry and her parents were able to pay board for the children.
+This does not mean that they were given the choice to educate her at home or more locally.

+Kunoth-Monks was initially concerned that she would be boiled to make her skin lighter, and stated that: "It took one horrifying week of expecting to be boiled and then realising that kids did go to this place called school, and they were brown or even darker.
+And we didn't get boiled".

 Acting career

-In 1951, Kunoth was 14 and staying at St Mary's Hostel in Alice Springs when the filmmakers Charles and Elsa Chauvel recruited her to play the title role in their 1955 film Jedda.
+In 1951, Kunoth was 14 and staying at St Mary's Hostel when the filmmakers Charles and Elsa Chauvel recruited her to play the title role in their 1955 film Jedda.
 Her nickname was "Rosie", but the Chauvels changed her name for the screen to Ngarla Kunoth.

 Kunoth was the first Indigenous Australian female lead.
 The groundbreaking film was played for audiences at the Cannes Film Festival 60 years later in 2015.
 This experience inspired the play and TV play Burst of Summer.

 Activism and politics

 Kunoth spent 10 years from 1960 as an Anglican nun in the Community of the Holy Name in Melbourne.
 She then left the order, married Bill Monks and began employment at the Department of Aboriginal Affairs, setting up the first home in Victoria for Aboriginal children.